 Grant agent accountabilities

-In 2019, GPE’s Board of Directors adopted an Accountability Matrix to clarify what is expected from different GPE stakeholders to enable the partnership to achieve its vision and goals.
+In 2019, GPE’s Board of Directors adopted an Accountability Matrix to clarify what is expected from different GPE partners to enable the partnership to achieve its vision and goals.

 The grant agent role in practice

-Grant agents develop a program for GPE financing at the country level and provide fiduciary oversight, technical support, and capacity building to ensure effective implementation.
-They do this in close collaboration with the government, consistent with the education sector plan, and in consultation with coordinating agency and other LEG members.
+Grant agents support the government to develop a program for GPE financing at the country level and provide fiduciary oversight, technical support, and capacity building to ensure effective implementation.
+They do this in close collaboration with the government and in consultation with coordinating agency and other members of the local education group.

 GPE grant processes are designed to promote inclusive, results-focused policy dialogue around education sector challenges and strategies, as well as to leverage domestic financing and aligned support from partners.